Chiral soliton lattice at next-to-leading order: Chiral soliton lattice at next-to-leading order

 \subsection{Next-to-leading-order magnetization}

 The magnetization of the CSL is in principle simply determined by eq.~\eqref{FCSLfull} in combination with eq.~\eqref{defMag}.
 There are, however, two subtleties to keep in mind.
 First, when taking a derivative of the free energy with respect to the magnetic field, only the explicit dependence on $B$ is to be taken into account.
-The implicit dependence on $B$ through the elliptic modulus $k$ can be disregarded on account of the Feynman-Hellmann theorem.
+The implicit dependence on $B$ through the elliptic modulus $k$ can be disregarded on the LO CSL state thanks to the chain rule.
+(This is a variation on the Feynman-Hellmann theorem known in quantum mechanics.)
 Second, one must keep in mind that eq.~\eqref{FCSLfull} represents the \emph{difference} of free energy densities of the CSL and normal states.
 In order to recover the magnetization of CSL alone, one must add to $-\de\Fa_{\text{CSL}}/\de B$ the magnetization of the QCD vacuum.

 At LO, the magnetization of the QCD vacuum vanishes, and the magnetization of CSL then descends directly from eq.~\eqref{ECSL},

 Note that the LO magnetization of one period of the CSL configuration per unit transverse area is equal to the LO domain wall surface magnetization~\eqref{MDWLO}.